'Crisis': Fury as Jetstar announces plan to drop Hawke's Bay flights

-Budget flyer Jetstar us expected to end its service through Hawke's Bay Airport next month.
+Budget airline Jetstar is expected to end its service through Hawke's Bay Airport next month.

 The service was later expanded, with several pilots and crew based in Napier, and 27 flights a week for the last two years.